 These lessons often go past 30 minutes, and maybe that just because I'm slow.
-But I keep them as short as possible so they're not super fatigued by the end and no longer focusing.
-I want to end the lesson before they want it to end, which will keep them coming back for more.
+But I keep them as short as possible so they're not super fatigued by the end.
+I want to end the lesson before they want it to end, which will keep them coming back for more rather than dreading it every time.
 And once I release them, I'll take a few minutes to write down in their book any instructions I feel they'll need so they can refer to that every day when they practice.
 For some reason they feel like it's a special surprise when they open up their practice book the next day and see what I've written.
-(Maybe I should start adding drawings or stickers or something to enhance that, I don't know.)
-What do I usually write?
+What do I write?
 Usually it's just a list of the things they need to do during their practice session each day: "1.
 Flashcards.
 2. Lesson books pages 18-19."
 And so on.
 I always add reminders as well about principles they need to focus on that week, such as to make everything they play beautiful, not look at the keyboard, remember their pre-read and post-read routines, keep the rhythm, etc.

 As a parent teaching my children, it's very tempting to do lessons at different times each week, whenever it happens to be convenient.
 But that will almost certainly mean they don't get their lessons as regularly as they should.
 So we've found that it's important to have an assigned lesson day and approximate time each week on our calendar (e.g., every Wednesday after dinner).